jbrownfield-0322/NFL_PickEm/SECURITY_FIXES.md

 2. **Sensitive data is not logged** to browser console
 3. **User information is properly sanitized** before storage
 4. **No debug functions are exposed** globally
+5. **No hardcoded credentials** in configuration files

+**Before deploying, make sure to:**
+1. Set secure environment variables for `DB_PASSWORD` and `ADMIN_PASSWORD`
+2. Never commit the actual `.env` file to version control
+3. Use strong, unique passwords for each environment

 **Deploy these changes before going live with your application!**